reduxjs/reselect/README.md

 > The examples in this section require React Redux v4.3.0 or greater

-> An alternative approach be found in [re-reselect](https://github.com/toomuchdesign/re-reselect)
+> An alternative approach can be found in [re-reselect](https://github.com/toomuchdesign/re-reselect)

 To share a selector across multiple `VisibleTodoList` instances while passing in `props` **and** retaining memoization, each instance of the component needs its own private copy of the selector.